 Alumni Career Paths

 Within a few years of completing the program, many of our students are pursuing graduate degrees in marine science.
-Some alumni first work as technicians before entering school, while others use the Three Seas Program as an immediate springboard into a graduate program.
-Alumni of the Three Seas Program, which is now in its 29th year, have joined the ranks of leading scientists in academia, state and federal government agencies, private consulting firms, and non-governmental organizations.
+Some alumni first work as technicians before entering school, while others use the Three Seas program as an immediate springboard into a graduate program.
+Alumni of Three Seas have joined the ranks of leading scientists in academia, state and federal government agencies, private consulting firms, and non-governmental organizations.

 Three Seas students spend the year in the company of graduate students, post-doctoral scientists, and scientists from both academia and the private sector, all of whom provide their personal perspective regarding their career.
-Students leave this program well-informed of their career options, and what lays ahead at each stage of the process.
-While some ultimately chose a career not directly related to marine science, all have gained a life-long appreciation of the marine realm.
+Students leave this program well-informed of their career options and what lies ahead at each stage of the process.
+While some ultimately choose a career not directly related to marine science, all have gained a life-long appreciation of the field of marine biology.